georgia-martinez/Village-Rooms/README.md

 Gives a ranking of the rooms in The Village based on your preferences.

 DISCLAIMER: Only rooms included in the input csv file are included in the rankings.
-The included rooms.csv does NOT include every single room in The Village.
-Rooms facing 115th street or on the 1st floor were excluded, but feel free to add more rooms.
+The included rooms.csv does NOT include every room in The Village.
+It contains 4-person rooms excluding the ones facing 115th street or on the 1st floor.
+Feel free to add more rooms to the csv.

 ## Set up